jkirk/ansible-role-user/README.md

 user
 ====

-A simple ansible role to bootstrap user accounts with SSH key based logins and passwordless sudo.
+A simple ansible role to bootstrap user accounts with SSH public key based logins and passwordless sudo.

 For something more sophisticated use a different role, the ansible-galaxy role [robertdebock.users](https://galaxy.ansible.com/robertdebock/users) looks promising.